Master of Arts (Oxford, Cambridge and Dublin): History and rationale

 From at least the 16th century, noblemen formed the most select group of undergraduates, paying four times the normal fees and sometimes receiving an MA degree after just two years of residence, without completing the BA degree.
 However, many did not stay long enough to graduate.
 Noblemen were distinguished by gold tassels on their mortarboard caps, compared to the black ones worn by students of lower social ranks.
-Students of the next rank—fellow-commoners at Cambridge and Dublin or gentlemen commoners at Oxford—paid twice the standard fees, dined with the fellows, and were exempt from attending lectures and performing exercises required for the BA.
+Students of the next rank – fellow-commoners at Cambridge and Dublin or gentlemen commoners at Oxford – paid twice the standard fees, dined with the fellows, and were exempt from attending lectures and performing exercises required for the BA degree.
 They could graduate a year earlier than students in lower ranks.
 However, at Cambridge, both higher categories were still required to take the Senate House Examination to receive an honours degree.
 Below these were commoners at Oxford or pensioners at Cambridge and Dublin, who paid the standard fees and were more likely to remain and graduate.
 At the bottom were servitors at Oxford and sizars at Cambridge and Dublin, who had their fees subsidized by the college in exchange for menial duties.
 Oliver Goldsmith was a sizar; Isaac Newton was a subsizar.
 These distinctions were gradually phased out during the 19th century.

-Reforms in the late 16th century allowed some ordinary undergraduates to bypass the BA stage altogether.
-Previously, it was necessary to wait three years after earning a BA to become a bachelor of laws or medicine, but after paying a fine, students could leave college after three years of residence to study at the Inns of Court or a teaching hospital, and return for a professional bachelor's degree, as was the case with William Blackstone.
+Reforms in the late 16th century allowed some ordinary undergraduates to bypass the BA degree stage altogether.
+Previously, it was necessary to wait three years after earning a BA degree to become a bachelor of laws or medicine, but after paying a fine, students could leave college after three years of residence to study at the Inns of Court or a teaching hospital, and return for a professional bachelor's degree, as was the case with William Blackstone.

-Until 1865, all students at King's College, Cambridge were from Eton College and could graduate BA and later MA without taking university exams.
+Until 1865, all students at King's College, Cambridge, were from Eton College and could graduate BA and later MA without taking university exams.
 Similarly, students at New College, Oxford, who all came from Winchester College, had the same exemptions until 1834.

 Although the length of undergraduate degree programs has been reduced to three or four years in all subjects, the MA degree at Oxford, Cambridge, and Dublin is still awarded roughly seven years after matriculation.
 This reflects the fact that much of the liberal arts education has been transferred to grammar schools, with students now entering university at an older age, typically between 17 and 19.
 (In France, the school-leaving certificate is still called the baccalauréat.)